awdev1/Vector24/README.md

 ### Created by: aerosd and awdev_

-Vector24 is a sleek and simple vector drawing tool designed for quick visualization and interaction.
-It allows users to draw vectors on their screen with real-time heading (angle) feedback and the ability to make lines permanent or clear all drawings with ease.
+Vector24 (VTR24) is a simple vector drawing tool made in python and overlays over the roblox minimap without violating TOS.
+It lets you click and drag to get the heading of an aircraft and draw an "ILS Approach" overlaying the map.
+This makes vectoring more easier now on ATC24 so you no longer have to guess your headings or where the approach is!

 Key Features: